jetspiking/OpenSystemQuery/README.md

 - Windows

 # Information
-Currently the application is only provided as a concept version.
-The application is still being developed, the entire user interface and corresponding code will be rewritten in the future.
-Currently design patterns are not followed, the code quality for the user interface is currently not up to standards.
+Currently OSQ is only provided as a concept version.
+The application is still being developed.
+Currently design patterns are scarcily implemented because I wanted to publish this concept as soon as possible.
+The user interface and corresponding code quality is currently not up to standards and will be improved in the future.

 The application can be used as a reference on how to use the Windows Management Instrumentation for different purposes.